Seeing error code 229 on your Lennox® furnace?

 Rely on the Experts at Service Experts Heating & Air Conditioning

-When you need to have your furnace fixed, contact the Experts at Service Experts Heating & Air Conditioning to work out the fault code and take care of the problem.
+When you need to have your furnace fixed, turn to the Experts at Service Experts Heating & Air Conditioning to figure out the fault code and take care of the problem.

 Call us at 614-334-3192 or schedule an appointment online today.